citadao/Staking/README.md

 NETWORK=mainnet yarn build
 ```

 The output of the file will be in `dist/index.js`.
+This is what you'll use in the autotask.

 ## Running Locally